famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 ## Modelling Healthy Screen Time

-Be a good role model with your own screen time.
+As mentioned in a [previous blog post](https://familyscreentime.ca/2020-02-24-the-importance-of-modelling), it is important to be a role model to your children with the way you use screens yourselv.
 Consider that your child is watching you for cues on when it's OK to use screens and how to use them.

 **MODEL**healthy screen use, because your kids are watching you.